Get all the latest data for Guanacaste

 What property type will give the best return in Guanacaste over 5 years as of 2026?

-As of early 2026, prime rental-friendly condos and apartments are expected to give the best total return over the next 5 years in Guanacaste, combining solid appreciation with consistent rental income from tourism.
+As of 2026, well-located beach condos are expected to give the best total return in Guanacaste over 5 years.

 How will new infrastructure projects affect property prices in Guanacaste over 5 years?